 • Serious illnesses or medical issues that require substantial monitoring

-• Rehabilitation services for some psychiatric conditions, substance misuse, or severe injuries
+• Rehabilitation services for psychiatric illnesses, substance misuse, or severe injuries

 Outpatient care examples

-• X-rays, MRIs, and other types of imaging
+• X-rays, MRIs, CT scans, and other types of imaging

 • Consultations or follow-ups with a specialist